- Water & Sewer Department

 The department consists of two divisions Water and Sewer which are broken down to 6 Sections - Administrative, Construction, Sewer Collection, Metering, Sewer Treatment and Water Treatment.
 The Department has 60 full time employees dedicated to providing water and sewer service to the City’s 60,000 residents - 24 hours a day, 7 days a week.

 Managed by the Assistant Superintendent of Construction.
 His responsibilities include supervision of the Construction crew.
-The Bristol Water and Sewer Department Construction Crew is responsible for maintenance of 280 miles of water main, 18,000 water service connections and 1600 public hydrants.
+The Bristol Water and Sewer Department Construction Crew is responsible for maintenance of over 300 miles of water main, 19,000 water service connections and 1500 public hydrants.
 We install, repair and replace water mains, and install service laterals throughout the service area.

 Managed by the Office Manager and along with her staff produce quarterly water bills for their customers.
 They also bill for City of Bristol Water Pollution Control customers their quarterly sewer bills.